ChenchenKang/chenchenkang.github.io/_pages/media.md

       <div class="media-entry__description">
         <p>
-          A discussion of the practical and technical challenges involved in developing field-deployable sensors for vineyard research and management.
+          This episode discusses the practical and technical challenges of developing sensors for vineyard research and field deployment.
+The conversation addresses data collection, environmental variability,
+          sensor performance, and the process of translating research technologies into useful tools for crop management.
         </p>
       </div>